HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 3 pages outlining how you will verify that the product meets the most important specific requirements.
 The format of this section should parallel section 3 of your document (see 9.5.18).
 Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.

+We need to make sure that we are *building the product right* - i.e. according to the details outlined in this requirements document.
+The structure of this section mirrors this outline:
+ - (3.1) External Interfaces
+ - (3.2) Functions
+ - (3.3) Usability Requirements
+ - (3.4) Performance Requirements
+ - (3.5) Logical Database Requirements
+ - (3.6) Design Constraints
+ - (3.7) Nonfunctional System Attributes
+ - (3.8) Physical and Environmental Requirements

+The verification only covers the "most important system requirements", and so not all of these sections will be necessarily covered, or covered in depth.
+If the requirements of each section is deemed important, methods for testing that requirement and the standard of testing/test passing will be detailed.

 ## 5. Development schedule.

 ### 5.1 Schedule